youldash/DRL-Collaboration-and-Competition/REPORT.md

 A set of tuning parameters (or rather **hyperparameters**) enabled us to explore the possible variations possible for achieving the results (both reported here, and others expected in future tuning attempts).
 Ideally, it is worthy to mention that one single hyperparameter configuration might work with one `model`, and may well **NOT** be suitable with others.

-The DDPG algorithm is implemented using the following function declaration:
+The DDPG algorithm was implemented using the following function declaration:

 > See the [`TennisUsingDDPG.ipynb`](https://github.com/youldash/DRL-Collaboration-and-Competition/blob/master/ContinuousControlUsingDDPG.ipynb) notebook for the complete function implementation.